MarkLaVenia/rockr/README.md

 ### Static and animated plots

-The first step to making an animated bar chart is to make static bar charts using the `ggplot()` command.
+The first step to making an animated bar chart is to make a series of static bar charts using the `ggplot()` command.

   - Dissatisfied with the default colors, I create a custom array of colors and called it using the `scale_colour_manual()` and `scale_fill_manual()` commands.
-  - Using the `unique()` command we can generate the list of bands in the plot for which a color is needed.
+  - Using the `unique()` command we can generate the list of bands in the plot for which colors are needed.

 Then we use the `transition_states()` command to stitch together the individual static plots.